 Are you planning a Three-Minute Fiction Slam?
 Let us know by sending an email to Three-Minute Fiction Slam.
 Include your name and contact information, and the location, date and time of the event.

 How does the event work?

-Here is generally what you can expect from a Three-Minute Fiction Slam contest:
+Here is what you can expect from a Three-Minute Fiction Slam contest:

-- The host welcomes the audience and writers and a general overview of the evening is offered.
+- The host welcomes the audience and writers and offers a general overview of the evening.

 - Writers take turns presenting original flash fiction pieces of no more than three minutes in length when read aloud.

 - In some regions, contestants consent to being shot with a water pistol if they go over his or her time.
 In other regions, a cell phone timer goes off.

 - After each writer is done, judges give (very brief) verbal feedback and secretly record a numeric score out of five.
 One point over-all will be deducted if an author goes over the allotted three minutes.